The Obamas deliver speeches during YouTube virtual ceremony

 Michelle Obama said the ongoing protests following Floyd’s death are a “direct result of decades of unaddressed, prejudice and inequality.”
 She said she understands those who are “scared or confused or angry, or just plain overwhelmed” with the events the past few months.

-“Over the past couple of months, our foundation has been shaken,” she said.
-“Not just by a pandemic that stole too many of our loved ones, upended our daily lives and sent tens of millions in unemployment, but also by the rumbling of the age-old fault lines that our country was built on, the lines of race and power that are now once again so nakedly exposed for all of us to grapple with.”
+“Over these past couple of months, our foundation has been shaken,” she said.
+“Not just by a pandemic that stole too many of our loved ones, upended our daily lives and sent tens of millions into unemployment, but also by the rumbling of the age-old fault lines that our country was built on, the lines of race and power that are now once again so nakedly exposed for all of us to grapple with.”

 Beyoncé delivered a stirring 10-minute speech to graduates.
 She spoke about the recent protests as well as shared her secrets to success and the importance of ownership.